kcl20/Assignment-4-Kenny-Li/README.md

 60 second countdown timer.

-Scores calculated based on time remaining on timer when the quiz is completed, as well as number of correct answers.
+Scores calculated based on number of correct answers.

 ## How to Contribute